dougrday/docker-credential-plaintext/README.md

     Don't forget to close and re-open your command line so the new PATH takes effect
 1. Update your Docker config, found at `%USERPROFILE%/.docker/config.json` in Windows, `~/.docker/config.json` in Linux kernels:
-    * Add a `credHelpers` section to that file for the repository you're authenticating with:
+    * Add a `credHelpers` section at the root of the json for the repository you're authenticating with:

     ```
     "credHelpers": {